 Swedish Motor Insurers’ charge table is evaluated at least twice per year as needed, after any changes in insurance companies’ premiums.
 The process for determining the motor insurance charge is examined every year by Swedish Motor Insurers’ external auditors.

-The size of the charge is changed for anyone reaching an uninsured period of 90 days after 1 April 2017.
+The size of the charge is changed for anyone reaching an uninsured period of 30 days after 1 September 2019.
+From day 31 the charge is reduced to 75 per cent of the ordinary charge.
 From day 91 the charge is reduced to 50 per cent of the ordinary charge.
 From day 181 the charge is reduced to 25 per cent of the ordinary charge.